 The team chair begins the meeting with a remark of appreciation for the effort of the institution for the accreditation visit, and goes on with a brief report of the findings.
-It is not necessary to elaborate on details in this meeting.
-Any questions from the participants of the institution must be discouraged.
-The Visit Team must leave the institution soon after the exit meetings are over.
-It is strictly prohibited to be entertained by the program or institution after the meeting.
+It is not necessary to elaborate on detail results of the review in this meeting.
+The visit team is not obligated to answer any questions in regard to site visit results.
+The Visit Team must leave the institution soon after all exit meetings are over.
+It is strictly prohibited to be entertained or served by the program or institution after the meeting.